noginpavlo/cladevo/README.md

-# Cladevo
+# 🌿 Cladevo

+**_Create phylogenetic trees quickly and efficiently with minimal effort!_**

+## **What is Cladevo?**

-#### Cladevo is a tool for constructing phylogenetic trees, enabling rapid analysis of genetic data.
-It is designed for researchers, educators, and students who need a simple and accessible solution for phylogenetic analysis without using advanced software.
+### Cladevo is a lightweight, open-access tool for constructing phylogenetic trees.
+It enables rapid analysis of genetic data, designed for researchers, educators, and students who need a simple and accessible solution without relying on heavy bioinformatics software.

-#### Create trees quickly and efficiently with minimal effort.
-#### Example:
+### Example dendrogram:
 ![Logo](cladevo/static/images/tree11.png)

 ## Overview

-Cladevo is an online tool designed for constructing phylogenetic trees using the UPGMA (Unweighted Pair Group Method with Arithmetic Mean) and Neighbor-Joining (NJ) algorithms.
-It allows users to generate dendrograms quickly based on flexible data input methods, including FASTA files, Excel files, or manual DNA sequence input.
+Cladevo urilizes UPGMA (Unweighted Pair Group Method with Arithmetic Mean) and Neighbor-Joining (NJ) algorithms.
+It allows generating dendrograms quickly based on flexible data input methods, including FASTA files, Excel files, or manual DNA sequence input.

-This tool is ideal for researchers, educators, and students who need an accessible solution for phylogenetic analysis.
-Scientists can use Cladevo for preliminary data exploration before transitioning to more advanced bioinformatics tools like MEGA or DarWin, while students can gain hands-on experience with phylogenetic tree construction.
+This tool is ideal for anybody who needs to perform phylogenetic analysis avoiding steep learning curve typical for this kind of software.
+Scientists can use Cladevo for preliminary data exploration before transitioning to more advanced bioinformatics tools like `MEGA` or `DarWin`, while students can gain hands-on experience with phylogenetic tree construction and aquire basic understanding of such analisys in one place.

-## Demo Video

-Watch the Cladevo presentation and example workflow (Not available for now, sorry😅)

-## Features & Functionality
+## ✨ Features

-* Phylogenetic Tree Construction: Supports Neighbor-Joining (NJ) and UPGMA algorithms for genetic relationship analysis.
+- 🌳 **Phylogenetic Tree Construction**: Neighbor-Joining (NJ) & UPGMA support

-* Flexible Data Input: Accepts FASTA files, Excel files, or manually entered DNA sequences.
+- 📂 **Flexible Input**: FASTA, Excel, or manual sequences

-* Automated Processing: Sequence alignment, dissimilarity matrix calculation, and dendrogram construction are fully automated.
+- ⚙️ **Automated Processing**: sequence alignment, dissimilarity matrix clustering, and dendrogram creation abstracted out

-* Molecular Marker Analysis: Compatible with SSR genotyping, PCR, and gel electrophoresis data.

-* Speed & Accessibility: No installation required; generate trees in seconds.

-* Educational Resources: Learn about UPGMA and NJ algorithms in the Theory section.

-* Completely Free: No subscription, authentication, or ads—just an open-access tool for all users.
-*
+- 🧬 **Molecular Marker Support**: real research data input support (SSR genotyping, PCR, gel electrophoresis)
+- ⚡ **Fast & Accessible**: no installation required when hosted online, Docker-ready for local use
+- 📚 **Educational Resources**: built-in theory section on UPGMA & NJ algorithms

 ## **Tech Stack**

 | Layer | Technologies |